Gromov compactness for squiggly strip shrinking in pseudoholomorphic quilts: Introduction

 Here \(\Delta_1 \subset M_1 \times M_1^-\) denotes the diagonal.
 If \(L_{01}\times L_{12}$ intersects $M_0^- \times \Delta_1 \times M_2\) transversely then \( \pi_{02}\colon L_{01} \times_{M_1} L_{12} \to M_0^-\times M_2\) is a Lagrangian immersion, in which case we call \(L_{01}\circ L_{12}\) an {\bf immersed composition}.
 In the case of {\bf embedded composition}, where the projection is injective and hence a Lagrangian embedding, some strict monotonicity and Maslov index assumptions allowed Wehrheim--Woodward \cite{isom} to establish an isomorphism of quilted Floer cohomologies

-A {\bf{strip-shrinking degeneration}}, in which a triple of pseudoholomorphic strips coupled by Lagrangian seam conditions degenerates to a pair of strips via the width of the middle strip shrinking to zero, formed the analytic core of the proof.
-All bubbling --- which was conjectured to include a novel {\bf{figure eight bubbling}} that (unlike disk or sphere bubbling) could be an algebraic obstruction to \eqref{eq:HFiso} --- was implicitly excluded by monotonicity and embeddedness assumptions.
+The analytic core of the proof was a {\bf{strip-shrinking degeneration}}, in which a triple of pseudoholomorphic strips coupled by Lagrangian seam conditions degenerates to a pair of strips, via the width of the middle strip shrinking to zero\footnote{ Earlier (ca.\ 2004), Matthias Schwarz had proposed a continuation map approach to \eqref{eq:HFiso}, via jumping boundary conditions \cite{ab:jumping}.
+This strategy was recast as a Morse--Bott setup by \cite{ll}.}.
+The monotonicity and embeddedness assumptions allowed for an implicit exclusion of all bubbling, which Wehrheim--Woodward \cite{isom} conjectured to include a novel {\bf{figure eight bubbling}} that (unlike disk or sphere bubbling) could be an algebraic obstruction to \eqref{eq:HFiso}.

 The aim of this paper is to achieve a geometric understanding of figure eight bubbling toward encoding its effect algebraically.
-In particular, in \S\ref{ss:algebra1} we propose a direct generalization of \eqref{eq:HFiso} to the nonmonotone case as an isomorphism of quilted Floer homologies with twisted differentials,\footnote{ Twisted differentials are obtained by adding to the Floer differential (that may not square to zero) further contributions arising from an $A_\infty$-structure applied to repetitions of a fixed cochain. }
+In particular, in \S\ref{ss:algebra1} we propose a direct generalization of \eqref{eq:HFiso} to the nonmonotone case as an isomorphism of quilted Floer homologies with twisted differentials,\footnote{ Twisted differentials are obtained by adding to the Floer differential (that may not square to zero) further contributions arising from an $A_\infty$-structure applied to repetitions of a fixed chain or cochain.
+(Throughout this paper, we will not distinguish between chains and cochains as this only affects the grading, which we do not discuss.) }